 - Self-serve, downloadable presentation slides (includes slide-by-slide scripting in the notes section)

-- Live webinar or an in-person presentation delivered by a CATCH My Breath staff member (please email [email protected].)
+- Live webinar delivered by a CATCH My Breath staff member (available on a limited basis, please email [email protected] for information)

 Parent / Community Presentation Video (English)

 Parent / Community Presentation Video (Spanish)

 E-cigarettes are a type of electronic nicotine delivery system (ENDS) and their appearance can vary from resembling a conventional cigarette to a USB flash drive.
 They use a nicotine liquid often called e-liquid or e-juice, which is often sweet or candy flavored, to deliver nicotine to the body.
 While they were developed as a means to help smokers quit, they have rapidly become the new means of nicotine addiction, especially among young people.
 The following video explains e-cigarettes in detail.